apify/crawlee/README.md

 ## Examples

 An example is better than thousand of words.
-In the following sections you will find examples how to solve various web scraping task using Apify SDK.
+In the following sections you will find several examples how to solve various web scraping task using Apify SDK.
-All these examples can be found in the [examples](https://github.com/apifytech/apify-js/tree/master/examples) directory in the repository.
+All the examples can be found in the [examples](https://github.com/apifytech/apify-js/tree/master/examples) directory in the repository.

-To run the examples, just copy them into the directory where you installed Apify by using `npm install apify` and then run them by:
+To run the examples, just copy them into the directory where you installed Apify SDK using `npm install apify` and then run them by:

 ```
 node APIFY_LOCAL_STORAGE_DIR=./apify_storage 1_basic_crawler.js
 ```

-Note that setting the `APIFY_LOCAL_STORAGE_DIR` environment variables is necessary in order to tell the SDK where to store its data and crawling state.
+Note that it is necessary to set the `APIFY_LOCAL_STORAGE_DIR` environment variables in order to tell the SDK where to store its data and crawling state.

-Alternatively, if you're using the [Apify CLI](#local-usage-with-apify-command-line-interface-cli), you can copy and paster the source code of one of the examples into the `main.js` file created by Apify CLI, go to the project's directory and call
+Alternatively, if you're using the [Apify CLI](#local-usage-with-apify-command-line-interface-cli), you can copy and paste the source code of each of the examples into the `main.js` file created by the CLI, go to the project's directory and then run

 ```
 apify run
 ```